-Healing Yourself using Urine
+Healing Yourself Using Urine

 The Death of Prejudice

-and irrational.
+Fear about urine is conditioned and irrational.
 The following prejudices must be overcome:

 1. Urine is full of germs.

 In the first fifteen minutes after leaving the body, urine is absolutely sterile for the producer's own body.
 Only after this period do the germs begin their work.
 However, they are not dangerous at all, and can even be beneficial for external applications.

 After a while the uric acid in urine changes into ammonia, and only then does the urine start to smell.
 However, the smell will evaporate completely if the urine gets absorbed into the skin, or if, for example, it is used in the household on window glass and is thoroughly wiped off afterward.

 3. Urine is a waste product.

 How can it make sense to reintroduce into the body a fluid that it just has expended considerable effort to eliminate?
 A short and simple explanation: Urine comprises the sum of all the experiences that the body has had (much as our individual personalities comprise the sum of our experience).
 Records of disturbances, infections, diseases, and allergies are stored within our urine.
 If we confront our immune system with this information for a second time, we stimulate the construction of a (finally) effective defense.
 Urine therefore teaches the immune system a lesson.